a-ba/docker-utils/README.md

   --remove-prefix PREFIX prefix to be removed from the image name --local URL            use an arbitrary docker daemon instead of
                          the default local daemon
+  -i IDENTITY            path of the private key for ssh authentication
 </pre>